Acoustic Wood Panels 101: Your Complete Guide

 Before you even think about opening a tube of adhesive, take a good look at your walls.
 The best results start with a clean, dry, and smooth surface.
 Wipe down the wall to remove any dust or grime, and let it dry completely.
 If you have any significant bumps or holes, now is the time to patch and sand them for a flat finish.
 Use a level to check if your wall is straight.
 A little imperfection is usually fine, but a very uneven surface might require a different mounting approach.
 Taking a few minutes to prep properly ensures your panels will adhere securely and look professionally installed.

-Choose the Right Mounting Method
+Step 2: Choose Your Mounting Method

 You have a couple of great options for mounting your acoustic panels, and the best one depends on your wall type and how permanent you want the installation to be.
 The most common method is using a strong construction adhesive.
 You simply apply the glue to the back of the panel and press it firmly onto the wall.
 For a less permanent solution or for added security, you can screw the panels directly into the wall.
 If you’re mounting on drywall, be sure to use anchors.
 For uneven surfaces or to create an extra air gap for enhanced sound absorption, you can first attach wooden furring strips to the wall and then screw the panels into the strips.